 Over an old story

 Today the city has expanded far beyond them.
-The walls simply surround the center, embedded in the urban fabric of the city.
+The Walls simply surround the center, embedded in the urban fabric of the city.
+Their maintenance is a respect to the history of place (topos).
 After centuries and through a multitude of interventions, they are not a detached monument, but a functional part of the city so common that it does not observe it many times.

-This photographic work is to reunite with this very familiar area of the city.
-A re-approchement through a new experience.
+This photographic work is to reunite with this very familiar area of my home city.
+A re-approchement through a new observation, a new experience.
 Like a relationship trying to restart.